baabashinelle/DSA-Python/README.md

 # DSA-Python

-my personal notes and codes on DSA in Python
+my personal notes and code on DSA in Python